gramaziokohler/radii_docs/docs/_build/html/_sources/index.rst

 .. image:: tutorial/Radii_diagramms/Daten_Diagramme_v2/svg/Radii_funktionality_simple_crop.svg

+.. topic:: How it works simplified:

-**How it works simplified:** A CAD software (Rhino / Grasshopper) is connected to a cloud through a plugin.
+   A CAD software (Rhino / Grasshopper) is connected to a cloud through a plugin.
 3D Models are live uploaded to the cloud and then distributed to the RADii Viewers.
    The RADii Viewers are a program that can be run on Win/Mac, iPhone and VR Headsets.
 Viewers are connected through the cloud and can interact with each other.